 Now, this is a great product from one of the industry leaders, and apart from a few areas where there could have been more customization options, this mechanical gaming keyboard could very well be the best all round keyboard on the market.
 If you have the budget for it, the Logitech G915 TKL could be your best option for a low latency keyboard primed and ready to meet every need you might have on a day to day basis as a gamer.

 With the HyperX Alloy Origins, you have the perfect gaming accessory to ease you into the world of dedicated gaming stations and gaming corners.
 With a set of Cherry MX Red mechanical keys and a comprehensive array of media buttons to regulate features, you don’t have a lot left to be desired at this price point.
-Add to that a stunning array of backlights with a range of lighting effects which include an 18 LED lightbar).
+Add to that a stunning array of backlights with a range of lighting effects, which include an 18 LED lightbar.

 Design-wise, this keyboard is no slouch either.
-It comes with a futuristic them that still manages to look sturdy rather than flimsy.
+It comes with a futuristic style that still manages to look sturdy rather than flimsy.
 In fact, apart from a lack of macro support, there is not much that is lacking in this mechanical gaming keyboard, and this is why the HyperX Alloy Origins simply had to make our list.

 Yet another entry from the manufacturer, SteelSeries, the Apex 7 is a compact mechanical gaming keyboard that is packed with loads of features to make your gaming session memorable.
 One of the most memorable of these features is the OLED smart display embedded on the keyboard: an integrated smart display that delivers real time information from your game, Discord, Spotify, and more.